christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     --The Shekel of Tyre that King
     Herod minted depicts Mark Antony and an image of Hercules: https://www.forumancientcoins.com/numiswiki/view.asp?key=tyrian%20shekels
     [[link](https://www.forumancientcoins.com/numiswiki/view.asp?key=tyrian%20shekels)].
 Herod also built a number of temples and shrines dedicated to Hercules, including one in Beirut and another in Tyre.
 He also depicted himself as Hercules in his Herodian Cult.
+King Herod's son, Herod Antipas,has the same name as Mark Antony's son, Antyllus.

 [^8]: Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias was also King
     Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua